 Five yoga poses to help unlock creativity

-One of the things we’re doing in my Writing and Yoga workshops is focusing on the throat chakra, the center of your creativity.
-The issues of the second chakra include communication–listening, speaking, and finding your true voice.
+One of the things we do in my Writing and Yoga workshops is focus on the throat chakra, the center of your creativity.
+The issues of the second chakra include communication—listening, speaking, and finding your true voice.
 In my workshops, one of the goals is to find that voice and speak (or write) your truth.

 You don’t have to be a great artist or writer or musician to live creatively.
 Communication is the creative expression of everything that resides within us.
 As Anodea Judith says in her book, “Living creatively does not apply merely to the arts, but to an attitude about what is possible” (Eastern Body, Western Mind 321).

 Here are five simple yoga asanas that will help unlock your creativity.
 All of them can be done at your desk.

 - Hand and finger stretches.
 Our hands get cramped from typing on keyboards or writing in journals, and these stretches help revitalize our hands.
 Hold your right hand in front of you, palm up, and flex your hand back.
 Use the fingers of your left hand to gently press the right fingers back towards your body.
 Spread your fingers wide.
 Take three to five breaths here, and try not to tense your right shoulder.
 Move your left fingers to your right thumb and gently press it back towards your body for another three to five breaths.
 Repeat this sequence with the left hand.